Omni Oklahoma City Hotel

 Omni Oklahoma City Hotel is an Omni Hotel in Oklahoma City, Oklahoma.
 It opened on January 26th, 2021, and was the first Omni Hotel in Oklahoma.
 The hotel has 17 floors, 605 guest rooms, 76,000 square feet of meeting space, a full-service spa, a fitness center, and a rooftop pool.
 The meeting space/ballrooms allow for up to 200 guests.
 The hotel is in Downtown Oklahoma City near Paycom Center and Scissortail Park, which can be seen from Omni’s suites.

-Food & Beverage
+Food and beverage

 There are seven restaurants and bars at Omni Oklahoma City: